Sharda-jj/vmart_excel/README.md

 ## Conclusion

 This project demonstrates the power of Excel as a business intelligence tool, providing Vmart with a comprehensive view of their operations and customer base.
 The insights gathered serve as the foundation for improved performance and data-driven strategy formulation.

+## How to Use

+1. **Clone the Repository**: Clone this project repository from GitHub.
+2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
+3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
+4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

+## Author - SHARDA JADHAV

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.